 How to Sell a Cat/Kitten

-Finding a new home for a cat/kitten can seem like a daunting task.
-You may not know where to start.
-Luckily for you, we are going to guide you through the process of selling your cat and providing a safe new residence.
+Finding a new home for a cat/kitten can seem like a daunting task, you may not know where to start.
+Luckily for you, we are going to guide you through the process of selling your feline in an effective manner.

 Once you have come to a conclusion on the initial asking price, you will have to decide how you will advertise the feline.
 In the past, advertising your pet required more footwork.
-Sellers would hang flyers in cat-friendly establishments such as pet stores, vet offices, adoption centers, etc., or, they would buy a written ad in a newspaper.
-Today, there are many more efficient ways to introduce your animal to a much wider range of potential buyers using the internet.
-There are sites fully dedicated to buying and selling animals, in this case, cats.
+Sellers would hang flyers in cat-friendly establishments such as pet stores, veterinarian offices, and adoption centers, or they would buy a written ad in a newspaper.
+Today, there are many more efficient ways to introduce your animal to a much wider range of potential buyers by using the internet.
+There are sites fully dedicated to the sale/adoption of pets, such as:

-- Hoobly.com – Because there are so many cats/kittens available for adoption, there are minimum classified ad websites that are dedicated to the sale of cats.
+- Hoobly.com – Since there are so many free cats/kittens available for adoption, there are minimal classified ad websites that are geared specifically towards the sale of felines.
 Hoobly is one of the few that allows you to create an ad with a “sales price”.
-Buyers should be aware that this website may contain scammers, it is best to view the animal in person prior to purchase.
+(Buyers should be aware that this website may contain scammers, it is best to view the animal in person prior to purchase.)

 - PetFinder.com – Is a website that allows you to advertise your pet for adoption.
 You may charge an adoption fee to satisfy any costs associated with the animal.